A Quick & Healthy Teriyaki Bowl for Busy Weeknights

 - Veggies: Onion, broccoli, carrot, and red pepper all add a nice crunch and light sweetness of their own to this recipe.

-- Soy sauce: Tamari sauce or coconut aminos make great substitutes for soy sauce.
-If you’re staying away from wheat, use tamari sauce and if you’re avoiding soy, opt for the coconut aminos.
+- Soy sauce: Tamari or coconut aminos make great substitutes for soy sauce if you’re gluten free.

-- Honey: The honey gives the teriyaki the sweet profile.
-Pure maple syrup, coconut sugar, or brown sugar will also work.
+- Honey: Pure maple syrup, coconut sugar, or brown sugar will also work.

 - Sesame oil: If you don’t have sesame oil, you can substitute olive oil or avocado oil.
-However, the sesame oil has a strong flavor that is hard to match and it’s a good staple to have on hand for other Asian-inspired recipes like our Asian Chicken Wings.
+It’s a great staple for other Asian-inspired recipes like our Asian Chicken Wings.

 - Cornstarch: Swap this interchangeably with tapioca starch as the thickening agent.

-Drizzle the olive oil in a large skillet or wok over medium heat.
+- Drizzle the olive oil in a large sauté pan or wok over medium heat.
 Once it’s hot and simmering, add the onion and cook for 2-3 minutes, until soft and translucent.
 Add the minced garlic and cook for another minute until fragrant.

-Have leftover ground turkey and craving a different flavor?
-Check out these Healthy Ground Turkey Enchiladas or my Gluten Free Turkey Meatloaf.
+Have leftover ground turkey?
+Try Healthy Ground Turkey Enchiladas or Gluten Free Turkey Meatloaf.

 Low carb: steam a quick batch of cauliflower rice or serve this dish over bib lettuce or romaine lettuce leaves.